Crop top: Men

 Crop tops have been worn by men since the 1970s.
-The early Rocky films have Sylvester Stallone and Carl Weathers wearing crop tops while working out.
+In Rocky III Sylvester Stallone is wearing a crop top while working out.

 The protective gear of American football with no shirt resembles a crop top.
 Eventually cropped jerseys became available which carried over to several 1980s broadcasts.
 Men also started to wear crop tops regardless of sport.
 Acceptance for men wearing no shirt could be seen to eliminate the need for a crop top.
 Various crop tops have been worn by rappers as well as American football athletes.
 However, in 2015, the National Collegiate Athletic Association increased restrictions on men wearing crop tops, which also includes rolling up longer jerseys, giving no reason for the change.

 Since the mid-2010s, the male crop top has seen a major resurgence in popularity, including prominent celebrity figures such as football player Ezekiel Elliott, rapper Kid Cudi, rock star Josh Kiszka, and actors Matthew McConaughey and Zac Efron.